• Skip to primary navigation

 Ermine frosting, also known as boiled milk frosting or flour frosting, is a silky, lightly sweetened frosting that's cooked on the stovetop.
 Its mild, buttery flavor is the perfect finishing touch for your next batch of cupcakes.

-A cupcake topped with ermine frosting.
+A bowl of ermine frosting.

 Ingredients and substitutions